 If you choose to have IV sedation, you should avoid driving or operating machinery for 24 hours afterwards, as it can take this long for the sedatives to leave your system.
 You may not be suitable if you have a respiratory condition such as asthma.

-IV sedation is provided by a qualified GP anaesthetist at our clinics in East Vic Park, Kelmscott and Mount Lawley, who will closely monitor your condition at all times.
-Anaesthetist fees apply, but you may be able to claim a portion of this back through Medicare or private health funds.
+IV sedation is provided by a qualified GP anaesthetist at our clinic in Applecross, who will closely monitor your condition at all times.
+Anaesthetist fees apply, but you may be able to claim a portion of this back through Medicare or your private health fund.

 Pros